Retatrutide Published Literature Summary

 Phase 2 obesity: 48-week data

-Design: 48-week, double-blind, randomized, placebo-controlled trial evaluating 338 adults with BMI ≥30, or ≥27 with comorbidities.
-Doses ranged up to 12 mg weekly.
+Design: 48-week, double-blind, randomized, placebo-controlled trial of 338 adults with BMI ≥30, or ≥27 with comorbidities.
+Protocol-defined study arms included amounts up to 12 mg; administration procedures are available in the publication.

 Outcomes: At 48 weeks, the 12 mg dose achieved a 24.2% mean reduction in body weight.
 In the 8 mg and 12 mg cohorts, all participants lost at least 5% of baseline body weight, and more than one quarter of participants in the 12 mg cohort lost more than 30%.